-You should ask the client if the temperature is up to his/her likings or not or rather allow him/her to adjust it accordingly.
+You should ask the client if the temperature is to their liking or not or rather allow him/her to adjust it accordingly.

 The color scheme of the office space also impacts the quality of sessions between client and advisor.
 It’s advisable to keep the color scheme of the room neutral because everyone embraces it.
 Certain colors might make clients uncomfortable.
 You can add splashes of the color to the neutral color scheme.

 See this article about the psychology of color: